 While some foresee a Bitcoin failure, others just the opposite.
 Among them Rickard falkvinge, leader and founder of the Pirate Party, who maintains that between 2020 and 2025 its price could be between 100.000 and 1.000.000 euros or more optimistic scenarios that place it at a value of 47 million euros for each bitcoin in the following decades.

 They also foresee a stability in their price after the growth stage.

-Bitcoin detractors defend that it is something that could disappear at any time.
-But how do you magically make something that millions of people have disappear and each month new users arrive exponentially?
-An open, transparent system with some of the best minds on the planet working on it, many for pleasure.
-How do you stop that?
+Detractors of Bitcoin defend that it is something that could disappear at any moment.
+But how do you magically make something that millions of people have disappear and every month it reaches new users exponentially?
+An open, transparent system, with some of the best minds on the planet working on it, many for pleasure, how to stop that?

 Bitcoin, when analyzed over time you see that it seems to be much stronger, fair and powerful for the user even than the fiat money of a country.

 Let's remember that a bitcoin is divisible, and has 100 million satoshis (its smallest unit), and a future may come where 1 satoshi is equated with 1 euro cent and worth the million euros that we mentioned above, but be careful!
 Bitcoin works by consensus, and that number of decimal places could be increased if it becomes necessary and the majority of the nodes agree.